KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-23-Deep-RL-Flappy-Bird.md

 In order to make the code train faster, it is vital to do some image processing.
 Here are the key elements:

 1. Convert the color image into grayscale.
-2. Crop down the image size into 84x84 pixel as suggessted by the paper.
+2. Crop down the image size into 84x84 pixel size as suggessted in the paper.
 3. Stack 4 frames together before feeding into neural network.

 Why is it needed to stack 4 frames together?
-This is one way for the model to be able to infer the velocity information of the bird.
+This is one way for the model to be able to infer the movement of the bird.

 ```python
 def preprocess(image):